Extension DGAs and topological Hochschild homology: Proof of the results on topological equivalences and the non-extension example

-The proof of Theorem \ref{thm einfty te eq qiso} and Theorem \ref{thm assoc te eq qiso} are similar, therefore we combine them in a single proof.
-In the proof below, we denote the category of commutative $S$-algebras by $S\calg$ and the category of associative $S$-algebras by $S \alg$ for a given commutative ring spectrum $S$. \begin{proof}[Proof of Theorem \ref{thm einfty te eq qiso} and Theorem \ref{thm assoc te eq qiso}] First, we prove Theorem \ref{thm einfty te eq qiso}.
+In the proof below, we denote the category of commutative $E$-algebras by $E\calg$ and the category of associative $E$-algebras by $E \alg$ for a given commutative ring spectrum $E$. \begin{proof}[Proof of Theorem \ref{thm einfty te eq qiso} and Theorem \ref{thm assoc te eq qiso}] First, we prove Theorem \ref{thm einfty te eq qiso}.
 After that, we show how this proof should be modified to obtain Theorem \ref{thm assoc te eq qiso}.

 Since quasi-isomorphic $E_\infty$ DGAs are always $E_\infty$ topologically equivalent, we only need to show that if $X$ and $Y$ are $E_\infty$ topologically equivalent then they are quasi-isomorphic as $E_\infty$ $\F_p$-DGAs.